swisstopo/swissgeol-boreholes-dataextraction/README.md

 export AWS_ENDPOINT=your_endpoint_url
 ```

 Please note that the endpoint url is in the following format: `https://{bucket}.s3.<RegionName>.amazonaws.com`.
+This
-This URL can be found in AWS when you go to your target S3 bucket, select and item in the bucket and look into the Properties under `Object URL`.
-Please remove the file specific extension and you will end up with your object URL.
+URL can be found in AWS when you go to your target S3 bucket, select any item in the bucket and look into the
+Properties under `Object URL`.
+Please remove the file specific extension and you will end up with your endpoint URL.

 After editing, run the following command to apply the changes: